Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

 For a fun, easy hike, try Cat Creek Falls.
 Kids will enjoy all the little footbridges along the way.
 The trail is best done from late spring until autumn.
 The winter gate is closed from December 1st – June 14th each year but you can bike on the road from late May until June 14th.
 Read our story Bike and hike to Cat Creek Falls for details.
 2.4 km round trip, 90 m elevation gain.

-If you take the “difficult” trail to Grassi Lakes, you’ll pass a beautiful waterfall.
+Grassi Lake is known for its green pools, but if you take the “difficult” trail to Grassi Lakes, you’ll pass a beautiful waterfall.
 The falls are located right before the stairs, and can be easily seen from the new viewing platforms.
 We recommend taking the difficult trail to the lakes and returning on the easy trail because it’s easier to go up on the steep part than down (less chance of falling down the stairs).
 Note: There is a seasonal closure of the “difficult” trail due to ice flows across the trail.
 3.8 km round trip, 125 m elevation gain.

 Grotto Canyon, Exshaw

 For a unique winter hike, put on some microspikes and walk the frozen creekbed to Grotto Canyon’s Icefalls.
 The ice falls at the end of the canyon, popular with ice climbers, are known as “His” and “Hers.”
 The trail also boasts pictographs and a cave.
 See our Grotto Canyon story for more info!
 3.8 km round trip, 100 m elevation gain.
+Accessible year round, but microspikes are required from December to late March.

 Johnston Canyon, Banff National Park